Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/fileInfo.md %}

-## stat
-The `stat` command dumps the FileInfo representation of a file or a directory to the console.
-It is primarily intended to assist powerusers in debugging their system.
-Generally viewing the file info in the UI will be much easier to understand.

-For example, `stat` can be used to debug the block locations of a file.
-This is useful when trying to achieve locality for compute workloads.

-{% include Command-Line-Interface/stat.md %}

 ## free
 The `free` command sends a request to the master to evict all blocks of a file from the Alluxio workers.
 If the argument to `free` is a directory, it will recursively `free` all files.
 This